-You'll love how easy it is to make this twist on the classic green bean casserole.
-This from scratch casserole is full of mushrooms and green beans and topped with tater tots, making it the ultimate vegan comfort food.
+You'll love how easy it is to make this vegan twist on classic green bean casserole.
+This from-scratch tater tot green bean casserole is full of mushrooms and green beans and topped with tater tots, making it the ultimate vegan comfort food.

 If you stumbled upon this recipe because you too wanted to enjoy a dairy-free version of the ultimate comfort food, I'm so happy I'm not the only one!
 If you're here and you've never heard of this wonderful casserole, welcome!

 If there's one dish that makes me think of childhood, it's this one (well, also chili mac or chili cheese dip).
 There are some differences between this recipe and the one I grew up with, such as no ground beef and no canned mushroom soup.

 Instead, we have loads of chopped and sauteed mushrooms and onions mixed with chopped green beans and a homemade cream sauce.
 I like to add in Beyond or Impossible ground beef to imitate classic tater tot green bean casserole, but this is optional.